Council of Jewish Communities of Morocco: History

-Under Serge Berdugo, and after the emigration of the majority of the Moroccan Jewish population, the CCIM assumed the responsibility of maintaining Jewish historical sites and holy places and of promoting Morocco’s Jewish heritage.
-In July 2022, secretary-general of the CCIM Serge Berdugo expressed the recognition and pride in the measures reorganizing the Jewish community in Morocco taken by the royal cabinet of King Muhammad VI.
+Under Serge Berdugo, and after the emigration of the majority of the Moroccan Jewish population, the CCIM assumed the responsibility of maintaining Jewish historical sites and holy places and of promoting Morocco's Jewish heritage.
+In July 2022, secretary-general of the CCIM Serge Berdugo expressed the recognition and pride in the measures reorganizing the Jewish community in Morocco taken by the royal cabinet of King Mohammed VI.